 Sub-Area ePlan Approach

 The Sub-Area plans will be thoroughly documented in this website (ePlan).
-This ePlan will ultimately contain the entire Sub-Area plan document when the project is completed.
+This ePlan will ultimately contain the entire Sub-Area plan document when the project is completed in the Spring of 2018.
 As each phase is completed, the ePlan will be updated and a new tab will become active, illustrating the content created and the community input provided during that phase.
-Once the NE 410 and I-35 Area Regional Center Plan is complete, all tabs will become visible and each element of the entire plan can be viewed at the click of a button.
+Once the Plan is complete, all tabs will become visible and each element of the entire plan can be viewed at the click of a button.

 In the analysis of the existing conditions, the Plan will map a number of topic areas, including land use, built and natural systems, districts, amenities and access, transportation and economic assets.
 Each of those topics will be produced from the aggregation of existing data in a manner that's easy to understand.
 Furthermore, a demographic and economic profile will be produced for the Plan area.
 This profile will build upon the growth allocation findings from the SA Tomorrow Comprehensive Plan and will be refined to reflect the impact specific to the Plan area.
 The findings of that analysis will lead to a review of the Areas of Opportunity within the Plan area.